 The Board requires that an applicant complete 30 semester hours or quarter hour equivalents of upper-level accounting courses.
 The courses may be completed in one of the following ways.

-- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education and present a valid transcript from that institution that shows degree credit for not fewer than 30 semester hours of accounting courses as defined.
+- Hold a baccalaureate or higher degree from a Board-recognized institution of higher education and present a valid transcript from that institution that shows degree credit for not fewer than 30 semester hours of upper division accounting courses as defined.

 Accounting courses that are recognized by the Board.

 (1) financial accounting and reporting for business organizations that may include:

 (A) intermediate accounting (not to exceed 9 semester hours)